rvlsoft - Fotolia

-"We are in a position of strength as an industry," said Stephen Schmidt, chief information security officer (CISO) at AWS, in the opening keynote of the first dedicated AWS cloud security conference.
+"We are in a position strength as an industry," said Stephen Schmidt, chief information security officer (CISO) at AWS, in the opening keynote of the dedicated AWS cloud security conference.
 "I really object to the 'sky is falling' mantra that some security vendors put out there.

 "We have to be at the point where security is not scary," he added.
 "Let's dial down the fear, uncertainty and doubt, and focus on solutions."

 One such "solution" is to embed security in the development process, he said.
 "The real goal is that security and development are embedded throughout."

 One AWS' more prominent reference customers, Capital One, has embraced this approach, said CISO Michael Johnson, who also spoke during the keynote.

 "Cyber is evolving from a tradecraft to a science," Johnson said.

 Capital One is moving its data center operations to AWS en masse and expects to have exited all them by the end 2020, according to Johnson.